-- Video/Electronic images are stored on digital video recorders in the server room in Harper Hall. - Access to digital video recorders is limited to the WPD as authorized by the Barton College District supervising Sergeant and the Vice President for Student Engagement. - WPD is able to download video images to other media to retain for evidentiary or other law enforcement purposes.
+- · Video/Electronic images are stored on digital video recorders in the server room in Harper Hall. - Access to digital video recorders is limited to the WPD, as authorized by the Barton College District supervising Sergeant, the Vice President for Student Engagement, and the Vice President for People and Support. - WPD is able to download video images to other media to retain for evidentiary or other law enforcement purposes.